 Students indicated that apart from suffering from diarrhoea due to dirty water, they also frequently suffered from stomachaches and headaches.
 They explained that when they got sick they got treated at Lugari Forest hospital, Lumakanda district hospital as well as Munyuki hospital.

-Students were aware that there are ways water can be purified including use of water guard and chlorine solutions.
-Having engaged in the curriculum partnership initiative, the next step was to avail safe water in school as evident in the initiative discussed in the following section.
+Students were aware that there are w use of water guard and chlorine solutions.

+Having engaged in the

+curriculum partnership initiative, the next step was to avail safe water in school as evident in the initiative discussed in the following section.